linear-b/gitstream/docs/automations/standard/link-issue-tracker/README.md

 ---
-title: Automation - Link Issue Tracker
+title: Automation - Automatic Project Tracker Links
-description: Automatically post PR comment with Issue Tracker Link.
+description: Automatically post PR comments that link to the associated project tracking resource.
 ---

-# Link Issue Tracker
+# Automatic Project Tracker Links

-Post a comment on the PR that provides a link to the associated resource in the issue tracker, such as Jira, Azure Boards, Shortcut, Asana, and more.
+Post a PR comment that links the associated resource in your issue tracker, such as Jira, Azure Boards, Shortcut, Asana, and more.

 <div class="automationImage" markdown="1">
 ![Link Issue Tracker](/automations/standard/link-issue-tracker/link-issue-tracker.png)